-The final storage option we have for the NVIDIA Shield is mounting network storage to it, like a full-fledged NAS or ethernet hard drive.
+The final storage option for the NVIDIA Shield is mounting network storage to it, like a full-fledged NAS or Ethernet hard drive.

-This is the third article in the series where we go into detail on the different storage options for the NVIDIA Shield.
+This is the third article in the series detailing the different storage options for the NVIDIA Shield.

-We’ve already talked about external storage options like hard drives and SD cards, as well as connecting your Shield to your Windows PC.
+We’ve already talked about external storage options like hard drives and SD cards and connecting your Shield to your Windows PC.

-In his article, we’re only going to cover the process on the Shield TV.
-We won’t discuss how to set up a network share on your PC or NAS.
+In this article, we will only cover the process on the NVIDIA Shield TV.
+We won’t discuss setting up a network share on your PC or NAS.
 There are already tons of articles and videos that will walk you through that portion.

-But I will take you step-by-step through all of the Shield TV settings you’ll need to configure.
+But I will take you step-by-step through all the Shield TV settings you must configure.

 Ready?